ludoza/flare-creator/README.md

 Compile all the checked out projects, and download a couple of mods [flare-game], [flare-mod-noname], `$MSG_ME_UR_MOD`.

-To get started open up flare and load the fantasycore and devlab mod, and start to play!
+To get started open up flare and load the *fantasycore* and *devlab* mod, and start to play!
-Follow the instruction given by the programmers in the game.
+Follow the instruction given by the programmers in the game, remember *devlab* is part of the [flare-game] mod, so you will find the basic map in `flare-game/mods/devlab/maps/lab_mapping.txt`.

 # FAQ

-Q: Your instructions for my $OS does not work?
+	- Q: Your instructions for my $OS does not work?
-A: I only have access to OS X.
+	- A: I only have access to OS X.

 [flare-engine]: https://github.com/clintbellanger/flare-engine
 [flare-game]: https://github.com/clintbellanger/flare-game